-Recently, I shared my scrapbooking cabinet and how I turned it from unused armoire to a standing scrapbooking station.
+Recently, I shared my scrapbooking cabinet and how I turned it from an unused armoire to a standing scrapbooking station.
 Feel free to see it here.
-These days, I am doing more crafts than scrapbooking so I wanted to update my station to incorporate the stuff I am using now to improve my scrapbooking cabinet.
-This way it will include my other crafting supplies.
+These days, I do more crafts than scrapbooking, so I wanted to update my station to incorporate the stuff I am using now to improve my scrapbooking cabinet.
+This way, it will include my other crafting supplies.

-This week I am going to share with you the improvements I made in my Scrapbooking cabinet.
+This week I will share with you the improvements I made to my Scrapbooking cabinet.
 Let's begin.

 Organize the small craft items into their own compartments

 First, I found that I had a lot of little things that needed a home.
 So I repurposed this bead bin organizer and added the items I had to it.
 This helped me see right away that I didn't need to keep the mess of the small items in one bin.

 Items can be hung on the wall interior of the cabinet

 Then I decided to hang my scissors (scrapbooking and regular) in the inside of the scrapbook cabinet sidewall to give me room in the drawers and to help me see the items better.
 I used 3M Command hooks (large) to hold the scissors.
 They were able to hold two to three scissors per hook.